-The rule of burning incense or writing some Qur'anic verses on a paper and burning that paper to treat a person from evil eye depends on how this is done.
+The ruling on burning incense or writing some Quranic verses on a paper and burning that paper to treat a person from evil eye depends on how this is done.
 Using incense that has a bad smell to treat a sick person from evil eye and similar illnesses is not permissible as it is but an imitation of what magicians and jugglers do.
-But if it is used as a traditional medicine that treats some known physical illnesses, there is no harm in that if it is proved by experience to be treatment for such illnesses.
+But if it is used as a traditional medicine that treats some known physical illnesses, then there is no harm in that if it is proved by experience to be a treatment for such illnesses.

-The Permanent Council of Scientific Research and Fatwa in Saudi Arabia was asked to give a Fatwa about the lawfulness of using herbs and leaves as incense and burning them to cure evil eye.
+The Permanent Committee for Scientific Research and Iftaa in Saudi Arabia was asked to give a Fatwa about the permissibility of using herbs and leaves as incense and burning them to cure evil eye.
 The Permanent Council answered that it is unlawful to use the mentioned procedure in treating evil eye as that procedure is not a known means of achieving this goal.
-The reason for burning these things might be to please some Satans and seek help from them.
-As for using good scented incense it is lawful provided that the person does not believe that it could bring any profit or protection from any harm.
-Satans hate the good smell because of their bad souls.
+The reason for burning these things might be to please some devils and seek help from them.
+As for using good scented incense, it is lawful provided that the person does not believe that it could bring any benefit or protection from any harm.
+Devils hate good smells because of their bad souls.

-Writing some Qur'anic verses on a piece of paper and putting this paper in some water before giving that water to a sick person to drink is lawful according to some eminent scholars.
-Ibn Al Qayyim, said: 'A group of the righteous ancestors (Salaf) believe that in order to cure the Ain (evil eye) some Qur'anic verses are washed in some water and the water is given to the sick person who drinks it as a treatment of the evil eye'.
+Writing some Quranic verses on a piece of paper and putting this paper in water before giving that water to a sick person to drink is lawful according to some eminent scholars.

-So, the Muslim should treat himself or any other person only with what is proved from the Prophet as there is no disagreement among scholars over using such a treatment and it will help him by the Will of Allah.
+So, the Muslim should treat himself or any other person only with what is confirmed authentic from the Prophet as there is no disagreement among scholars over using such a treatment and it will help him by the Will of Allah.

-As for reading the Qur'an on some Zam Zam water and drinking this Zam Zam water to ward off or chase evil, there is no harm in that.
+As for reciting the Quran on Zam-Zam water and drinking it to ward off evil, then there is no harm in that.

-Al Al Bani added: 'And if you drink it seeking refuge from Allah, Allah gives you refuge'.
+Al-Albaani said: “And if you drink it seeking refuge from Allah, Allah gives you refuge.”
+[End of quote]

-Ahmad and Al Baihaqi narrated in a sound Hadith from Jabir that the Prophet said: “Zam Zam water is for what it is drunk for".
+Ahmad and Al-Bayhaqi narrated in a sound Hadeeth from Jaabir that the Prophet said: “Zam-Zam water is for what it is drunk for.”